 Curiosidades del Perfume

-– The first perfume made for commercial purposes dates back to the 14th century, known as Agua de Reina, the name given to it by its creator, the Italian Juan María Farina, who in 1709 established himself in the then city of the Prussian empire Colonia.
+– The first perfume made for commercial purposes dates back to the 14th century, known as Agua de Reina.
+The names were given to it by its creator, the Italian Juan María Farina, who in 1709 established himself in the then city of the Prussian empire Colonia.

 – The oldest fragrance in the world is Colonia 4711, created in 1796.
-Among the celebrities who used it are Napoleon I and his beloved Josephine de Beauharnais.
+Among the celebrities who used it is Napoleon I and his beloved Josephine de Beauharnais.

 – Paul Poiret, the creator of haute couture, was the first to associate a fragrance to a fashion house, Parfums de Rosine.

-– The first masculine fragrances arise from 1950.
+– The first masculine fragrances arise in 1950.

 – Every six seconds a bottle of Chanel No. 5 is sold somewhere in the world.